myspace8/frozen-treats-store/README.md

 - Take inspiration from the UI I've uploaded and make sure the customer can change thier location anytime they want.
 Use clear and intuitive interface here
 - Utilize local storage and make sure the flow of choosing or changing a location is smooth and simple

+# New New
+- I believe customers should be able to add reviews to each product they try.
+So in the home page, we can have a section containing particular products, where we ask the customer to provide review for those products.
+These products will be driven by a simple algorithm which is based on succesful order and delivery.

 **[https://v0.app/chat/projects/a7whPjXEuWv](https://v0.app/chat/projects/a7whPjXEuWv)**

 ## How It Works